noahehall/theBookOfNoah/0current/apitech.md

     # +there is nothing the client can do(unlike a 401)
       HTTP/1.1 403 Forbidden
       Date: ....

+    # to a request a proxy server refuses to pass on to another server for handling the request
+    # +the client must respond with a correct Proxy-Authorization header
+      HTTP/1.1 407 Proxy Authentication Required
+      Date: Wed, 21 Oct 2015 07:28:00 GMT
+      Proxy-Authenticate: Basic realm="Access to internal site"

   # headers
     # Host: host:port